mm/siri-shortcuts-vpn/post.md

 5. Click "Create Key Pair" and follow the instructions (if you already have set up one, you can use that key pair instead for the remainder of this guide)

 6. Now we'll create our launch template.
 Under "Instances", click on "Launch Templates", and then "Create launch template".
 Give the template a name, and begin filling out the form.
-For the AMI, I chose one that corresponded to Ubuntu 18.04.
+For the AMI, I chose one that corresponded to Ubuntu 18.04 (you can check what OS's are currently being supported by [hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn#requirements)).
 I filled out the following details:

 ```
 Instance Type: t2.micro (Free Tier eligible)